marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

 ```
 **Data augmentation**

-Additional reviews have been downloaded to enrich the training set.
-Those reviews are stored in the ```additional_scraped_reviews``` folder.
-Each file includes the reviews of one product.
+The original dataset has been enriched with a limited number of additional product reviews to beat the baseline.
+The product reviews are not available for download in this repository but the selection of products is respective of the domain requested by the challenge.

 **How this works**